-- 1) Support schools and teachers to learn from each other. - 2) Review needs of 0-5 year olds.
-Develop new services to help. - 3) Encourage schools to support pupils' wellbeing, including a digital youth project. - 4) Review the support that families need, so children can be at home rather than in residential school. - 5) Make the move to adults services better for young people. - 6) Improve access to apprenticeships and training.
+- 1) Support schools and teachers to learn from each other. - 2) Find out about the mental health needs of 0-5 year olds. - 3) Encourage schools to support pupils' wellbeing, including a digital youth project. - 4) Review the support that families need, so that more children can be at home rather than in residential school. - 5) Make the move to adults services better for young people. - 6) Improve access to apprenticeships and training.

-- 1) We consulted people about early intervention. - 2) We have improved information, advice and support for schools about inclusion. - 3) There is a new "Early Intervention" panel. - 4) A new "Transitions Agreement" to improve the process of changing from children's to adult's services.
+- 1) We consulted people about early intervention. - 2) We have improved information, advice and support for schools about inclusion. - 3) There is a new "Early Intervention" panel.

+4) A new "Transitions Agreement" to improve the process of changing from children's to adult's services.